Mount Welcome Station

 Sholl left the property under the management of his sons and in 1882 another cyclone struck, resulting in the loss of 160 sheep from the property.

 The property was acquired by the Stove brothers at some time prior to 1914.
 The Stoves also owned Cooya Pooya, Karratha and Cherritta stations, which, along with Mount Welcome, sustained significant damage during a cyclone in 1925.

 Mount Welcome House, situated on Hampton Road in Roebourne, was constructed by the Stoves in 1937.
-It is a single storey, timber framed, corrugated iron building with barrel vaulted roofs and was built of the same site as the original homestead.
+It is a single storey, timber framed, corrugated iron building with barrel vaulted roofs and was built on the same site as the original homestead.
 When it was completed Arthur and Percy Stove moved in while Tom Stove remained in the Weerina residence that had been built by the Sholls.

 The Stove family still owned the property in 1952.

 Mount Welcome House was heritage listed in 1998.

 The state government threatened to forfeit the lease held by the Ieramugadu group, an Indigenous organisation, in 2006 after the property had been inspected and found to have been over-stocked, had poor fencing and inadequate watering points.
-By 2007 the problems were rectified and rent was paid, so the group were permitted to keep the lease-holding.
+By 2007 the problems were rectified and rent was paid, so the group was permitted to keep the lease-holding.

 In 2009 up to 20 Aboriginal squatters were to be evicted from the heritage listed homestead and have their pet dogs destroyed after the building was condemned that had existed in Roebourne since 1864.
 The homestead is known to the local Aborigines as Munda Miya.